apache/linkis-website/faq/main.md

 ![db-config-01.png](/Images/tuning-and-troubleshooting/db-config-01.png)

-#### Q6, shell engine scheduling execution, the page reports Insufficient resource, requesting available engine timeout, eneningeconnmanager linkis.out, and the following error is reported:
+#### Q6, shell engine scheduling execution, the page reports Insufficient resource, requesting available engine timeout, eneningeconnmanager linkis.out, and the following error is reported

 ![linkis-exception-04.png](/Images/tuning-and-troubleshooting/linkis-exception-04.png)

 Solution: The reason Hadoop did not create /appcom/tmp/hadoop/workDir.
 Create it in advance through the root user, and then authorize the Hadoop user.

 #### Q7.
-When the shell engine is scheduled for execution, the engine execution directory reports the following error /bin/java: No such file or directory:
+When the shell engine is scheduled for execution, the engine execution directory reports the following error /bin/java: No such file or directory

 ![shell-error-01.png](/Images/tuning-and-troubleshooting/shell-error-01.png)